 Colin winced at the mention of his home town and hunched down at the unimpressed tone.
 Clearly Uther had done some checking up on him, and most clearly wasn't impressed by the result.
 Bradley moved to speak but Colin stayed him with a hand on his arm.
 "Yes sir, we didn't have nearly as many students in my school as in Pendragon.
-Ealdor is quite humble, but my school was in the city so it wasn't that small.
-There was much here that was new to me though."
+Ealdor is quite humble, but my school was not the smallest.
+There was much here that was new to me, though."
 He answered simply and truthfully, not feeling the need to do any serious defending on his part, after all, what Uther had said was essentially the truth.

 "Have you and your mother adjusted well enough?
 It must have been quite the change to go from such...humbleness...to a place like Camelot."